foundweekends/giter8/README.markdown

 specifies the "boot" directory, where versions of giter8 will be downloaded and stored.
 You may keep these anywhere that your user account is permitted to write; we recommend using `.giter8/boot` under your home directory.
-Note: *tilde (~) is not supported* by the launcher so you'll need to enter the full path.
+Note that *tilde (~) is not supported* by the launcher so you'll need to enter the full path.

 To make sure everything is working, try running `g8` with no parameters.
-(If it doesn't run at all, maybe you need to `chmod a+x g8`.)
 It should download giter8 and its dependencies, then print a usage message.

 When it's time to upgrade to a new version of giter8, you'll only need